Header Ads Widget

 III.
 Best Practices for IR Receiver Circuit Design:

-(B) To reduce crosstalk, separate the analogue and digital portions.
+This will help reduce crosstalk, between the analog and portions.

 Testing and Calibration: